On symmetries of iterates of rational functions: Groups and

-\begin{example} Let us consider the function In addition to the critical value $\infty$, it has critical values $4$ and $ 4i,$ whose ramifications are defined by the equalities Since the above equalities imply that the local multiplicity of $A$ at the point zero is three, while at any other point of $\C\P^1$ the local multiplicity of $A$ is at most two, it follows from Theorem \ref{cyc} that $G(A)$ is a cyclic group, whose generator has zero as a fixed point.
-Since $G(A)$ obviously contains the transformation $\sigma=-z$, the second fixed point of this generator must be infinity, implying easily that $G(A)$ is a cyclic group of order two.
-Clearly, $G(A)= \Aut(A)$.
-Moreover, since there is a point where the local multiplicity of $A$ is three, it follows from the chain rule that the equality $A=A_1\circ A_2$, where $A_1$ and $A_2$ are rational function of degree two is impossible.
+\begin{example} Let us consider the function A calculation shows that, in addition to the critical value $\infty$, this function has critical values $\pm 4$ and $ \pm 4i,$ and Since the above equalities imply that $\mult_0A=3$, while at any other point of $\C\P^1$ the multiplicity of $A$ is at most two, it follows from Theorem \ref{cyc} that $G(A)$ is a cyclic group, whose generator has zero as a fixed point.
+Moreover, since $G(A)$ obviously contains the transformation $\sigma=-z$, the second fixed point of this generator must be infinity.
+This implies easily that $G(A)$ is a cyclic group of order two, and $G(A)= \Aut(A)$.
+Finally, since $\mult_0A=3$, it follows from the chain rule that the equality $A=A_1\circ A_2$, where $A_1$ and $A_2$ are rational function of degree two is impossible.
 Therefore, $A$ is indecomposable, and hence the group $\Sigma_{\infty}(A)$ is trivial by Theorem \ref{sig4}. \end{example}